 WHAT DO THE EXEMPTIONS TO DISCLOSURE INCLUDE?

-For a complete list of documents exempt from the Open Records Act, please contact the Open Records Officer, or consult the Open Records Law.
+For a complete list of documents exempt from the Open Records Act, please consult the Open Records Law.

 WHO BEARS THE BURDEN?